bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 The first time a user logs in, or creates an account, we now need to create a keypair, and store them securely.

 To start with, we need a passphrase for the keypair.
-You'll remeber that we hash the passwords before they're sent to the server.
+You'll remember that we hash the passwords before they're sent to the server.
 The reason for this is so we can use the same password for the keypair, as they've never left the browser session.

 So to complete this step, we need to detect if a user is logged in, and if they are, get the keypair.
-If there's no keypair, generate themm and store them on the server.
+If there's no keypair, generate them and store them on the server.

-**But wait!** We're storing the provate key on the server?
+**But wait!** We're storing the private key on the server?
 Yes, we are, but it is protected with the passphrase.
 Not perfect, but good enough for the purposes of this workshop.

 #### Update the Database